digicademy/beaconizer/Documentation/Setup/SeeAlsoPlugin/Index.rst

 SeeAlso plugin
 --------------

-*SeeAlso* is a `simple API <http://www.gbv.de/wikis/cls/SeeAlso_Simple_Specification>`_ to query for links.
-BEACON and *SeeAlso* are independent but compatible techniques.
-Both can be used to transfer the same information (which is relevant links to external resources).

-Important: The *SeeAlso plugin* of the Beaconizer is **no SeeAlso server** according to the API mentioned above.
-It's purpose is to enrich your detail views with context related links.
+The purpose of the SeeAlso plugin is to enhance your detail views with context related links.
 The plugin performs a lookup based on identifiers, either against the harvested links in your TYPO3 database or against the `beacon.findbuch.de <http://beacon.findbuch.de/seealso/pnd-aks>`_ webservice.
-It can be bound to any detail view of any Extbase extension.
+It can be bound to any detail view of any Extbase extension and to regular TYPO3 pages.

 .. figure:: ../../Images/see-also.png
    :alt: SeeAlso plugin

+From version 1.0.0 of the TYPO3 Beaconizer it is also possible to use the plugin not only for extension records but also for regular TYPO3 pages.
+Please read the tutorial section in this manual for further information.

 Requirements for the SeeAlso plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will need two things for the *SeeAlso plugin* to work:

-1) (Authoritative) identifiers in your records, ideally from one of the national or international authority files (`GND <https://en.wikipedia.org/wiki/Integrated_Authority_File>`_, `VIAF <https://viaf.org/>`_, `Library of Congress <http://id.loc.gov/authorities/names.html>`_ etc.).
+1) Authoritative identifiers in your records from one of the national or international authority files (`GND <https://en.wikipedia.org/wiki/Integrated_Authority_File>`_, `VIAF <https://viaf.org/>`_, `Library of Congress <http://id.loc.gov/authorities/names.html>`_ etc.).

-2) An Extbase detail view with an URL argument from which the currently displayed object can be inferred (a uid etc.)
+2) A URL argument from which the currently displayed object can be inferred (uid etc.)

 How it works
 ^^^^^^^^^^^^

-The *SeeAlso plugin* should be placed on the page with the detail view for which you would like to show "see also" links.
+The *SeeAlso plugin* should be placed on the page with the detail view on which you would like to show "SeeAlso" links.
 You need to provide a simple TypoScript mapping (see below).
 Once set, the plugin will keep an eye on the incoming URL arguments and once it spots the argument that you have mapped as identifying argument for your objects, it will fetch the record from the database, take the value of the